markisrt4/mrtechforge.github.io/faq.md

 ## **Do you really like Linux that much?**
 <details><summary>Click to expand</summary>
 Absolutely.
 Linux is dependable, logical, and free!
 It's written by a bunch of cool nerds like me.
 </details>

 ---

 ## **Will you judge my terrible passwords?**
 <details><summary>Click to expand</summary>
-No judgment — but I *will* lovingly guide you away from “password123,”.
-I'm a lit nicer than the bad guys.
+No judgment — but I *will* lovingly guide you away from “password123.”
+I’m a bit nicer than the bad guys.
 </details>

 ---